ccieblogger/netraven/docs/architecture/netraven_api_spec.md

 }
 ```
 **Frontend Notes:**
+- All new fields are accepted in the request and returned in the response.
 - If hostname or IP already exists, response is HTTP 400:
   ```json
   { "detail": "hostname already registered: core-switch-02" }